 - People take the time to listen to soldiers and veterans and learn more about their life stories and their military service.

 - American flags are flown at homes and businesses.

 Criteria For Receiving A Purple Heart

 The Purple Heart has a long list of criteria for eligibility-too long to list here.
-But in general it may be awarded to members of the Armed Forces of the United States who have been “wounded, was killed, or who has died or may hereafter die of wounds received” from, according to the U.S. Army official site, any action against the United States, action with an opposing armed force, the results of any hostile “foreign force” and many other situations where men and women in uniform may find themselves under attack.
+But in general it may be awarded to members of the Armed Forces of the United States who have been wounded, killed in action, or have died or may die from wounds received in any action against the United States, action with an opposing armed force, the results of any hostile “foreign force” and many other situations where men and women in uniform may find themselves under attack.

 In general, the Purple Heart is awarded for injuries sustained because of enemy attack.
 Injuries sustained for other reasons not related to things “not caused by enemy agents” are generally not acceptable as grounds for receiving the Purple Heart, though friendly fire injuries do qualify as long as the friendly fire was intended for the enemy.
 The Purple Heart is now given to persons who are injured, wounded or died while a prisoner of war (POW).

 The Military Order of the Purple Heart (MOPH)

 Purple Heart Recipients can join The Military Order of the Purple Heart (MOPH) which was formed in 1932.
 It is composed exclusively of men and women who have received the Purple Heart and is the only veterans service organization with only “combat” veterans as members.
 It’s estimated that more than a million Purple Hearts have been awarded and there are about 45,000 MOPH members today.